 Talk with family members to define expectations, roles, communication strategies to keep everyone abreast of evolving health conditions, and a plan how to proceed if the unexpected happens.
 (This will save you much contention and resentment in the long run!)

-If possible, execute all legal documents to address unexpected changes in health conditions (e.g. a will, power of attorneys (general and financial), advanced directives, POLST forms, etc.).
+If possible, execute all legal documents to address unexpected changes in health conditions for both your charge and yourself (e.g. a will, power of attorneys (general and financial), advanced directives, POLST forms, etc.).

 Line up qualified and trusted relief care that can help you accomplish required tasks for your charge and provide you a break so you can properly care for yourself.
 (If you don’t care of yourself, you won’t be available to those who need you!
 Learn more about caring for the caregiver.)

 Create a plan of care for your body, to include lymphatic pumping, doning and doffing compression garments, practicing good skin care, MLD (manual lymph drainage) and performing your preferred type of exercise.